 We're taking a short, hot day's walk over Sears Hill and Woodrow Wilson Park, where some of the houses are just as historic as those downtown . . .

-. . . but could benefit from some knowledgeable care.
+. . . but could benefit from some additional care.

 From Sears Hill, that's the masonic building and the Catholic church, with the Old Y just in front of the church.